article

 An IT support specialist is not just a person who is good with computers.
 The day-to-day work is diagnosing user problems, asking clear questions, reading technical documentation, installing or changing software and equipment, documenting fixes, and escalating what should not be guessed.

 This page uses O*NET/BLS role context and RoleMath's current public ATS sample.
 The sample can show current employer wording.
-It cannot prove national demand, market share, previous-year movement, or future requirements.
+It cannot prove national demand, market share, year-over-year movement, or future requirements.

 Key takeaways